Boyfriend of slain Maryland teacher, charged in her death, also engaged to another woman, reports say

 A Maryland man suspected of killing his pregnant girlfriend who was found dead Wednesday reportedly was engaged to another woman at the time of his girlfriend’s murder.

+Autopsy reports showed that Laura Wallen, 31, died after being shot in the back of the head, police confirmed to Fox 5 DC.

-Tyler Tessier, 32, accused of killing his girlfriend Laura Wallen, 31, has been charged with first-degree murder, according to police.
+Tyler Tessier, 32, accused of killing Wallen, has been charged with first-degree murder, according to police.
 Wallen was a high school teacher who was four months pregnant with a child believed to be Tessier’s.

 Tessier told authorities Thursday that he was engaged to another woman while he was dating Wallen, The Washington Post reported.